(I invoke Aisus)

 Within Drunemeton Aisus is our Primordial Tender, the first Druits.
-As he is the maintainer of Drus that which connects all within the cosmos together.
+As he is the maintainer of Drus, which connects all within the cosmos together.
 He is involved in the creation of the cosmos and the maintainer of it.
 He shows us how to tend to that which makes up the branches of the cosmos.
-Shows us the act of sacrifice and in his cyclical nature, teaching us that clearing the old to make way for the new in order for things to flourish is necessary.
+Shows us the act of sacrifice and in his cyclical nature, teaches us that clearing the old to make way for the new in order for things to flourish is necessary.
 We need to cut back the branches so that they can become stronger and new growth to happen.
 By his maintaining, he is also showing us Uissus (wisdom/knowledge) of the Trirextoues.
 As that is crucial for us to live with and in the thought of that which is sacred.

-The great Nemetons we have are a symbolic representations of the first acts after creation, and that is the tending to Drus.
+The great Nemetons we have are symbolic representations of the first acts after creation, and that is the tending to Drus.
 Aisus teaches us the act of maintaining our sacred spaces.
 Not just in a physical sense but also in the spiritual.
-As we each are leaves on Drus and connected to the vastness of all that is, it is important that we know when and how to sacrifice and how to tend our own selves for one another so that we can live in a balanced world.
+As we each are leaves on Drus and connected to the vastness of all that is, it is vital that we know when and how to sacrifice and how to tend our own selves for one another so that we can live in a balanced world.
 Our Nemetons are a central point for worship, and they help us to resonate with the divine energies of the Deuoi.
 He is our great keeper and tender in our Nemetons.

 We must remember that a Druið is one who knows Drus.
 This is someone that studies the deeper layers of the cosmos and its interconnectedness with all that is.
 These are the thinkers of Drus and keepers of the sacred rites.
 Aisus is their primordial teacher as they shaped themselves after his actions.
 So for the Druides, Aisus performs the role of the first Druits.
 He maintains the cycles and helped to create all within Parios Noibos (The Sacred Cauldron).
 This is a metaphorical vessel that holds all within the universe.
 Drus sprouted when the Cintutrîberous came to be.
-He shows usthat with Dêuocariâ (Piety) comes responsibilities to uphold daily.
+He shows us that with Dêuocariâ (Piety) comes responsibilities to uphold daily.
 The Druides are the maintainers and, in a way, Priests of Aisus, helping to teach us the mysteries of Drus.
 With Doniocariâ (Compassion) he shows us that the things we tend to and sacrifice that we need to have compassion in knowing that all is a part of Drus and the cycles of life and death.
 And with Decos (Honor) he shows us that we must be honorable in our actions toward the sacred, as it is a great honor to be of service to one’s community, Deuoi, and the world around you.

 The depiction of him on the Pilier des nautes and the Relief from Treves shows what he does, and that is maintaining for renewal.
 The Bull symbolizes the Earth as our great earth mother Litauia can represent the Bull and her willingness to sacrifice herself for us.
 As Aisus leads in that sacrifice, the cranes represent the flight of the soul.
 And the Tree Drus, Aisus, knows that for balance to be maintained that sacrifice is a must.
 Knowing at the same time that transmigration is happening.
 Nothing ever dies.
-It all goes in, and from one another, He is the maintainer of the cycles of life and death, representing the shifting of Samos to Giamos and vice versa.
-We see him with a cultivating tool, as this tool is also symbolic for us as the sacred tool that maintains the universe, so as a Druits, we use this tool to symbolize the cultivator within us to gather our sacred herbs and to keep our Nemetons clear and clean in both the physical and spiritual.
+It all goes in and from one another.
+He is the maintainer of the cycles of life and death, representing the shifting of Samos to Giamos and vice versa.
+We see him with a cultivating tool, as this tool is also symbolic for us as the sacred tool that maintains the universe, so as a Druið, we use this tool to symbolize the cultivator within us to gather our sacred herbs and to keep our Nemetons clear and clean in both the physical and spiritual.

-Our Bardos Casnis has some amazing art and words on Aisus over at Below the woods.
+Our Bardos Casnis has some amazing art and words on Aisus at Below the woods.
 Please also check that out as they go into other details regarding him.

 In the Sky